Video interaction guidance

 It will also offer illustrations of clips used by guiders with clients and an introduction to the framework for micro-analysis of attuned and non-attuned interaction, based on the work of developmental psychologist Colwyn Trevarthen.
 The ratio of trainers to participants will be roughly 1:4, to allow close support to the small group skills based practice sessions that participants will engage in on both days.

 Given the current COVID-19 situation we are pleased to announce that this course will now be offered online through secure video conferencing at the scheduled times below.
 If you are interested in joining the course but would like to know a bit more about how this might work before signing up, please contact us at CPDevents@tavi-port.ac.uk

 Video Interaction Guidance (VIG) is a relatively new intervention approach in the UK whose methods, quality and standards are specified by the Association for Video Interaction Guidance UK.
 VIG works in a respectful and collaborative way with clients using edited video clips of “better than usual” communication between people as the basis of reflective dialogue about how to develop the relationship further.
 It is a relationship-based intervention which helps parents become more sensitive and attuned to their child’s emotional needs, regardless of the age of the child.
 There is a growing evidence base for the effectiveness of relatively short sensitivity-focused interventions with parents using video feedback in an attuned way.

-After this two day course participants will understand how and why VIG works and will be able to describe the principles of attuned communication.
+After this two day course (divided into 4 half days online) participants will understand how and why VIG works and will be able to describe the principles of attuned communication.